elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name_dashed }}/PULL_REQUEST_TEMPLATE.md

 automated checks pass** (use the comment section below if you believe that your PR is ready to be merged even though not all boxes were ticked off). -->

-- \[ \] My code follows the [contributing guidelines][contributing-guidelines]
+- [] My code follows the [contributing guidelines][contributing-guidelines]
-  of this project, including, in particular, with regard to any style guidelines
-- \[ \] The title of my PR complies with the [Conventional Commits specification][conv-commits]; in particular, it clearly indicates that a change is a breaking change
-- \[ \] I acknowledge that all my commits will be squashed into a single commit, using the PR title as the commit message
+    and I acknowledge that all my commits will be squashed into a single commit using the PR title as the commit message
-- \[ \] I have performed a self-review of my own code
+- [] I have performed a self-review of my own code and updated the user-facing documentation to describe any new or changed behavior
-- \[ \] I have commented my code in hard-to-understand areas
+- [] I have commented my code in hard-to-understand areas and provided appropriate documentation ([Google-style Python docstrings][py-doc-google]) for all packages/modules/functions/classes/methods or updated existing ones
-- \[ \] I have updated the user-facing documentation to describe any new or changed behavior
-- \[ \] I have added type annotations for all function/class/method interfaces
-  or updated existing ones (only for Python, TypeScript, etc.)
+- [] I have added type annotations for all function/class/method interfaces or updated existing ones (only for Python, TypeScript, etc.)
-- \[ \] I have provided appropriate documentation
-  ([Google-style Python docstrings][py-doc-google]) for all packages/modules/functions/classes/methods or updated existing ones
-- \[ \] My changes generate no new warnings
-- \[ \] I have added tests that prove my fix is effective or that my feature works
+- [] I have added tests that prove my fix is effective or that my feature works
-- \[ \] New and existing unit tests pass locally with my changes
-- \[ \] I have not reduced the existing code coverage
+- [] I have not reduced the existing code coverage

 #### Comments